novatr9/SEM_PGS/MoBA_chronicles.md

  - find meta data about sequencing batches and batch effects of questionnaires gathering
  - get Rosa's scripts for calculating PGS

+## 18.12.23

+Jeff made a singulrity to run the NPSOL optimizer in OpenMx.
+Dinka and I both imported it to our respective TDS rooms via the large file transfer link: [TSD import](https://data.tsd.usit.no/file-import/)

+## 16.12.23

+Dinka and I wrote a protocol for running SEM PGS on MoBa adding the tasks we’re working on at the moment.
+You can find it here: [google doc](https://docs.google.com/document/d/1VJSf6GZWipu-aCMFqXz3eeGK3aV1byOHL6vHYRvfMa0/edit?usp=sharing).
+This document is work in progress.

 ## 12.12.23

 Email from UiO's IT team: \